apsukx/nd3-learning-journey-2025/README.md

 ---

-## 1.2 Current State of Industrial Automation
+## 1.2 Current State of Industrial Automation in Thailand

 ### 1.2.1 A Transition, Not a Leap